Drinking water hydrates your skin

 “Will drinking water keep my skin moist?”
 This was a recent question on the about.com website and the answer was so misleading – well just plain wrong – I feel compelled to put the record straight.

-According to about.com, drinking water has no effect on skin moisture.
+According to about.com, the benefits of water for skin are non existent.
 Drink water if you want but not for younger looking skin was the advice given.

 This is a very surprising answer since just about every dermatologist out there tells us that hydration is essential to younger looking skin and drinking water is vital to the process.